 In fact, NASA agrees with us in their publication called House Plants Clean the Air.
 In addition, plant life is vital to maintaining an atmosphere around an entire planet, so one can see the importance of flora to human life in this single feat alone.

 Interestingly, a company in Australia, known as Innovative Plant Technology, designs breathing walls based on the principals and biology of the rain forest to use for cleaning indoor air.
 In addition, at least one community in California began using a system of living plant roots in the 1990s to filter their water at the city water treatment plant.
 Plants can help us in many ways.

 It was once the custom in hospitals to forbid plants around all patients, because it was believed that any plants took all the oxygen out of the atmosphere.
 Of course, this was proven incorrect.
 Plants generally take in carbon dioxide and emit oxygen, cleaning the air in this and other ways.
-In the 21st century, there remain some plant restrictions for certain hospital patients, but not the superstitions of the 20th Century and the Stone Age, of which some people feel to be one and the same.
+In the 21st century, there remain some plant restrictions for certain hospital patients, but not the superstitions of previous decades.

 Geraniums are one of the plants considered most dependable for a home garden.
 They are annuals, which means that new plants are needed each year.
 However, the plants may be brought indoors in the autumn, repotted to keep inside for the winter and some will usually survive.
 Some US states enjoy wild, native perennial geraniums indigenous to their regions as well.

 Geraniums are available at greenhouses, garden stores, and home DIY type stores already in flower by late spring, but seeds and seedlings are also available.

 All of these plants can furnish a variety of colors to the garden landscape until the first frost occurs.
 New developments in geranium growing have produced blossoms that are advertised as “shatter proof” -- they survive rain and fairly high winds.